 My thinking would be coffer dam piles driven in around it then pumped to work on it

-I would get in there build a coffer dam around damaged area and over pump the overspill from main lake and from inside piling 2 birds one stone as they saythink the main concern ATM is to be seen to be doing A LOT, quickly Stu .... repairs'll come later ... for now they'll want it empty and controllable, with as minimal a risk of a breach as possible .... that word strikes fear into the hearts of all canal workers .. they've seen too many and this'd be on an unprecedented scale, in comparison to a 'deep ditch' breach.
+think the main concern ATM is to be seen to be doing A LOT, quickly Stu :unsure: .... repairs'll come later :rolleyes: ... for now they'll want it empty and controllable, with as minimal a risk of a breach as possible ;) .... that word strikes fear into the hearts of all canal workers .. they've seen too many and this'd be on an unprecedented scale, in comparison to a 'deep ditch' breach.

 View attachment 8099View attachment 8100View attachment 8101View attachment 8098